-This objective is advanced by the provision of a 125 foot buffer - which is more than twice as large as the buffer required under the B-2 zone - to separate the subject property from the adjacent R-B1 residential zone.
+This objective is advanced by the provision of a 125 foot buffer under the B-5 Corporate Business zone classification to separate new development from the adjacent R-B1 residential zone.

 • Objective #19: Improvement of Business Area: To upgrade and improve the business areas of the community, where appropriate, by providing off-street parking, upgrading landscaping, signage and street fixtures in a comprehensive and coordinated manner.